 Expiration of the Enhanced Premium Tax Credits

-At CoverME.gov, we know that buying health insurance coverage on your own can be expensive for a lot of Maine households.
-Today, more than eight in ten (85%) CoverME.gov members receive financial savings that helps them afford monthly premiums.
-However, due to federal law, some of these savings could go away at the end of this year unless Congress acts soon.
+Buying a health plan on your own can be expensive for a lot of Maine households.
+Today, more than eight in ten (85%) CoverME.gov members receive financial savings.
+These savings help our members afford their monthly premiums.
+However, due to federal law, some of these savings could go away at the end of 2025 unless Congress acts soon.
 We are working to call attention to this issue so you can plan ahead.

 The Affordable Care Act (ACA) established federal tax credits, called Premium Tax Credits (PTCs).
 PTCs help eligible households lower their monthly payments for health insurance coverage offered through health insurance exchanges, like Maine's marketplace (CoverME.gov).
 Individuals and families who enroll in a CoverME.gov plan and who are eligible for PTCs can claim the full federal tax credit when filing their income taxes.
 Alternatively, eligible individuals and families can choose to receive the federal tax credit in advance, which lowers the amount they have to pay for premiums each month.
 In 2021, Congress took action and expanded the federal tax credits, making more individuals and families eligible for PTCs and increasing the amount available for all who are eligible.
 This "Enhanced Premium Tax Credit" (EPTC) was extended for three additional years (through the end of 2025).

-How will this impact CoverME.gov members who receive financial savings?
+How does this impact CoverME.gov members who receive financial savings?

 Are there other reasons my costs might change?